invertase/react-native-firebase/docs/auth/usage/index.md

   .then(() => console.log('User signed out!'));
 ```

-Once successfully created and/or signed in, any [`onAuthStateChanged`](#listening-to-authentication-state) listeners will trigger an event
+Once successfully signed out, any [`onAuthStateChanged`](#listening-to-authentication-state) listeners will trigger an event
 with the `user` parameter being a `null` value.

 ## Other sign-in methods